 While athletic association rules are not “law,” public schools are generally constrained to operate within them, or their teams could be disqualified.

-We strive toward keeping this information 100% up to date in this rapidly changing area of the law.
+We strive to keep this information up to date in this rapidly changing area of the law.
 However, this post should not be considered authoritative because of the possibility of unobserved changes in association rules, statutes, regulations, or case decisions, and because of lag time between changes and the publication of updates.